-Sita And Nec Collaborate To Drive Global Adoption Of Digital Identities In Travel
+SITA And NEC Collaborate To Drive Global Adoption Of Digital Identities In Travel

-GENEVA AND TOKYO – 7 April 2025 – SITA, the global leader in air transport technology and border management, and NEC Corporation (NEC), a global leader in biometric authentication technologies, have signed an agreement to accelerate the adoption of digital identity technology in the travel industry.
+GENEVA and TOKYO, Apr 8, 2025 - (JCN Newswire) - SITA, the global leader in air transport technology and border management, and NEC Corporation (NEC), a global leader in biometric authentication technologies, have signed an agreement to accelerate the adoption of digital identity technology in the travel industry.

 At the core of the ecosystem is the Trust Network, which governs how digital credentials are shared securely around the world.
 Built with a privacy-by-design approach, it gives travelers control over their data, including when and with whom they share their credentials.
 Strong emphasis on data security and privacy means that personal information remains protected and in the hands of the traveler.